Health In The Bay – AILMENTS – Fertility and Pregnancy

 - Dilated testicular veins

-Hormonal imbalance can be helped to some degree by seeing a Nutritionist who can advise on supplements to normalise hormones, but can also advise on general health factors that can improve sperm mobility, Acupuncture and TCM can also be helpful as both the Acupuncture and possibly herbs can improve hormonal imbalances and general health.
+Hormonal imbalance can be helped to some degree by seeing a Nutritionist who can advise on supplements to normalise hormones, but can also advise on general health factors that can improve sperm mobility,

 Sexual dysfunction occurs when you have a problem that prevents you from wanting or enjoying sexual activity.
 It can happen at anytime.
 There are 4 categories: desire disorder, arousal disorder, orgasm disorder and pain disorder.